 This includes EEA/Swiss nationals with pre-settled status who are not self-employed or migrant workers in the UK.

 External scholarships and financial support may be available.
-Contact Inverness College UHI for more information.
+Contact UHI Inverness for more information.

-Clinical placements in dental clinics across Scotland are offered in the final year; travel and accommodation costs will be covered, but you will need to cover any subsistence costs.
+Travel for radiography teaching in year 2 will be required and clinical placements in dental clinics across Scotland are offered in the final year; travel and accommodation costs will be covered for both, but you will need to cover any subsistence costs.